Muokkaa

 • Default, to configure the cache as the default for all gateway locations in the API Management instance

-A cache used for Default will be overridden by a cache used for a specific matching region or location.
+A cache used for Default is overridden by a cache used for a specific matching region or location.

 For example, consider an API Management instance that's hosted in the East US, Southeast Asia, and West Europe regions.
 There are two caches configured, one for Default and one for Southeast Asia.
-In this example, API Management in Southeast Asia will use its own cache, while the other two regions will use the Default cache entry.
+In this example, API Management in Southeast Asia uses its own cache, while the other two regions use the Default cache entry.

 Note